 I’d suggest reading the whole article as they make a number of interesting points about this being only one measure of purchasing power and how many other goods and services are still inexpensive.
 There is also an interesting discussion about this on the BAExpats.com site.

-Luckily, we don’t eat Big Macs. :) However, one of the reasons for our move was the exchange rate and the relative strength of the U.S. dollar.
-Coming from NYC, we expect things to still seem inexpensive for us, but we’ll definitely be posting more about our experiences as we explore and buy.
+Luckily, I don’t eat Big Macs. 🙂 However, one of the reasons for my move was the exchange rate and the relative strength of the U.S. dollar.
+Coming from NYC, I expect things to still seem inexpensive, but I’ll definitely be posting more about my experiences as I explore and buy.